tolis-e/aerogear-ios-integration/README.md

 ## Test cases

-The test cases are executed against the [AeroGear TODO app](http://todo-aerogear.rhcloud.com/) 'application';
+The test cases are executed against a _LOCAL_ installation of our [AeroGear TODO](https://github.com/aerogear/TODO) 'application'...

-You can run the test by executing the _runTests.sh_ script...

 ## Getting started

 Open the [AeroGear-iOS-Integration.xcworkspace](aerogear-ios-integration/tree/master/AeroGear-iOS-Integration/AeroGear-iOS-Integration.xcworkspace) in Xcode, if you want to get the project...

+## Running the tests

+* Install JBoss
+* Deploy the TODO app (make sure it's not already deployed...)
+* Run the test by executing the _runTests.sh_ script